This article has links to products and services we love, which we may make commission from.

 You won’t want to miss Pier Pumpkin Lights on Navy Pier (600 E Grand Ave), a fantastic display of Halloween spirit in the fall in Chicago.

-Wander among almost 1,000 jack-o-lanterns throughout the month of October.
+Wander among almost 1,000 jack-o-lanterns throughout October.

 Check out their website closer to October for more details!